 - Personality and family environment probably play a role too.
 People with anorexia often have poor self-esteem (not much self-confidence) and commonly feel that they have to be perfectionists.
 Often there are disturbed family relationships.
 All sorts of emotions, feelings and attitudes may contribute to causing anorexia.

 - There may be some genetic factor.
 We know this from studies of families with identical twins.
 If one twin has anorexia then the other has a 1 in 2 chance of getting it.
 This tells us that the condition may have a genetic part.
 However, because not every twin gets it, there are other factors too.

 Are any tests needed?

 Although there is no test to diagnose anorexia, your doctor may wish to do some tests.
 These may include blood tests to check for complications of anorexia - for example, anaemia, potassium levels, kidney or liver problems or a low glucose level.
 An ECG hear tracing (electrocardiography) may be advised to check for an irregular heart rhythm.

 What is the treatment for anorexia nervosa?

 - Reduce risk of harm (and death) which can be caused by anorexia.

 - Encourage weight gain and healthy eating.

 - Help people become both physically and mentally stronger.

-You are likely to be referred to a specialist mental health team which includes psychiatrists, psychologists, nurses, dietitians and other professionals.
+You are likely to be referred to a specialist mental health team which includes psychiatrists, psychologists, nurses, dieticians and other professionals.
 If you have more severe anorexia, you may be referred to a specialist eating disorder unit.